Expected Publication: November 1st

 As it happens, Shelby does eventually progress into a dynamic character, even though I was preparing myself for the possibility she wouldn't.
 Faithful reminds me of the author's other works with the style of story progression, so fellow fans should also be pleased- I read Illumination Night after this one which followed a similar narrative path.
 Despite it's similarities, Faithful appeals to the animal lover in me with Shelby's similar passion for dog rescue.

 The Plot (As Seen on Goodreads):

-Rating: 4 of 5 Stars for an excellent follow up to Wild Seed!
+Rating: 4 of 5 Stars for an excellent magical realism novel about new beginnings, dogs, and hope!

 Age Advisory: Ages 18+ for sexual assault, violence, and rightful thievery of mistreated mutts.

 Page Count: 272 pages